 Follow-up information and updates will be sent after the initial campus wide emergency notification.
 Follow-up information will be distributed using some or all of the identified communication systems.
-Follow-up information can be sent by the following individuals or offices: University Marketing and Communication, University Emergency Manager, Chief of Public Safety, Chancellor, and Chief Student Officer, or their respective designees.
+Follow-up information can be sent by the following individuals or offices: University Marketing and Communication, University Emergency Manager, Chief of Public Safety, Vice President for Student Affairs, and AVP/Dean of Students, or their respective designees.
 These offices or individuals will determine the content and notification method for follow-up information to be disseminated and will be decided on a case by case basis.